mathmca/udemy_analysis/README.md

 🔸What tools a graphic designer or a web developer will probably have today?

-🔸What is the most popular work area?
+🔸What is the most searched genre and musical instrument?

 🔸When courses' prices are at the bottom or at the top (Sazonality)?
 Why?

 🔸Can we expect more Front-End than Back-End developers in a few years?
-What tools will everyone have?

 ---
 These questions and a few more are answered using that small dataset with just a few pieces of information.
 Economic theory was used to explain some situations as well as behaviors.

 **These answers and questions are find at "eda_analysis" folder.**

-*Remember, this is a study case with just a small sample size.*
+*Remember, this is a study case with just a small sample size from 2017.*

 ### Inferential Analysis